wistia/wistia-open-docs/_posts/video-seo.md

 menu.
 For more information on embedding, review the [embedding a video]({{ '/embedding' | post_url }}) guide.

-{{ "There are some SuperEmbed features that aren't compatible with SEO embeds, like the Email Capture feature" | note }}

 ## Making a video sitemap entry

 {% post_image hashed_id: 'c65b0df80e77faa460ec36a24aaee1061ee0879e', class: 'center' %}